bbThemis/ThemisIO/README.md

 `./compile.sh`<br>
 <br>

-You need to reivse the impi path in Makefile.<br>
+You need to revise the impi path in Makefile.<br>

 Run a server, <br>
 `cd TBD`<br>